What is a Self-Help Group? Types, Examples, Benefits

 What is a Self-Help Group?

 What is a self-help group?
-The simple answer is that self-help groups offer emotional support and practical help with a mental health challenge, experience, or concern shared by all the members.
+The simple answer is that the best self-help groups offer emotional support and practical help with a mental health challenge, experience, or concern shared by all the members.

 “Friendship is born at the moment when one person says to another, ‘What!
 You too?
 I thought I was the only one!’” ~C.S.
 Lewis